oscarotero/psr7-middlewares/README.md

 $dispatcher = $relay->getInstance([

-    //(optional) Used to open a PHP session before Middleware::phpSession(),
+    //required to save the tokens in the user session Middleware::AuraSession(),
+    //or
+    Middleware::PhpSession(),

     //required to get the format of the request (only executed in html requests) Middleware::FormatNegotiator(),